Salt Lake City and County Building: History

 For nebulous reasons, construction was halted that November after only the foundation had been laid.
 The mostly non-Mormon city council questioned the buildings plans which had been completed during the People's Party reign, and wavered on how to proceed.
 The Deseret News complained that the Liberals were wasting taxpayer money.
 Ultimately, the original plans and site for the building were scrapped and the whole project was moved to the building's current location at Washington Square.
 The Deseret News claimed this move served the City Council, which owned property around the site and would profit from increased land values.
 Nonetheless, construction on new plans began by late 1891.
 The cornerstone was laid July 25, 1892.
 Mormon president Wilford Woodruff's journals reported his attendance at the building's dedication on December 28, 1894.

 The architectural firm of Monheim, Bird, and Proudfoot designed the Richardsonian Romanesque building (Olpin et al., 2005).
 Henry Monheim (a local architect since the 1870s), George Washington Bird (1854–1950; from Wichita, Kansas and William Thomas Proudfoot (1860–1928; also of Wichita) established the firm in 1891 specifically to design the building.
 Their firm won a building design contest against 14 other submissions.
 However, The Salt Lake Herald—another LDS-backed paper—claimed that the competition was a "pretentious fraud."
 Monheim, a Prussian immigrant, died one year into construction.
 Bird and Proudfoot moved to Philadelphia and Chicago respectively by 1896, so the City-County Building was their firm's only output.
+According to staff at the Utah State Archives, there are currently no surviving original architectural blueprints, structural drawings, engineering calculations, or detailed construction ledgers on record for the building.